nikan1996/greenreactor/README.md

 # Usually we need monkey patch, simply patch all things or patch part of them if you understand what you are doing.
 # Guideline: http://www.gevent.org/api/gevent.monkey.html
 import gevent.monkey
+# Disable some patch properly, for example： DISABLE THREAD PATCH ---- gevent.monkey.patch_all(thread=False)
 gevent.monkey.patch_all()

 # Install greenreactor
 import greenreactor